 Here are a few more examples,

-WordPress Plugins for Caching, to increase website speed
+WordPress Plugins for Caching

 This plugin generates static html files from your dynamic WordPress blog.
 After a html file is generated your webserver will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.